mitre/menelaus/README.md

 pip install menelaus

 # to allow editing, running tests, generating docs, etc.
-# First, clone the git repo, then:
+# first, clone the git repo, then:
 cd ./menelaus_clone_folder/
 pip install -e .[dev]

+# to run examples which use datasets from the wilds library,
+# another install option is:
+pip install menelaus[wilds]
 ```

 Menelaus should work with Python 3.8 or higher.